-This most recent third edition includes braille codes for 133 languages, up from 97 languages in the previous edition.
-A special effort was made to collect braille codes for indigenous and mother-tongue languages, which allows more students to learn braille in the language they grew up speaking.
+This latest edition made a special effort to collect braille codes for indigenous and mother-tongue languages, allowing more students to learn braille in a language they grew up speaking.

 All languages in the book are based on a standardized system of phonetics, which makes possible the inclusion of character-based languages such as Mandarin.
 The latest edition also includes eight of the most commonly used tribal languages in South Africa, as well as Iñupiaq from Alaska, Khmer from Cambodia and Ndebele from Zimbabwe.

-World Braille Usage was first published in 1953, and the second edition followed in 1990.
-The latest 2013 edition is available in a downloadable format as a PDF.
-Because of the highly graphical nature of the PDF publication, the symbols for the characters are not readily accessible to assistive technology users.
+Because of the highly graphical nature of the PDF, many of the symbols used for the characters are not readily accessible to assistive technology users.

-To download an electronic braille (.brf) version of this publication that is accessible to users within the braille-reading community, please use the links below.
-The book is in five volumes, each with its own .brf file presented in uncontracted braille.
-For users who want to emboss a paper hardcopy, these files are 25 lines by 40 cells.
+Electronic braille is a format accessible to users within the braille-reading community.
+The electronic braille version is in five volumes, each with its own .brf file presented in uncontracted braille.
+If you plan to emboss a paper hardcopy, please note these files are 25 lines by 40 cells.